 - Distractions are going to be part of your work life

 - We are now seeing some states allow employees to return to their office buildings

 Underwriting turn times are trending in the right direction but are still longer than normal.
 This is a large factor in the mortgage process taking longer than expected.

 Qualifying For A Mortgage With A Lender With No Overlays

 Gustan Cho Associates are still a no overly lender even during the COVID-19 coronavirus outbreak.
 Please see our blog on LENDER OVERLAYS for more information.
 While our turn times have been affected just like everybody else in the industry, we are still able to close difficult loan files.
-Most banks are lending institutions have raise their credit score requirements.
+Most banks are lending institutions that have raised their credit score requirements.
 We have not had to raise any credit score requirements during these tough times.
-Whether you are looking to purchase a refinance a home, please call Mike Gracz on 630-659-7644 or send an email to email@example.com.
-The team at Gustan Cho Associates are available seven days a week for your mortgage questions.
+Whether you are looking to purchase a refinance a home, please call Mike Gracz on 630-659-7644 or send an email to [email protected] The team at Gustan Cho Associates are available seven days a week for your mortgage questions.
 We look how forward to helping you and your family by your next home or save money on your current property!
 We are only one phone call away!